 , with Dr. Jane Webber is Terrorism, trauma and tragedies: A counselor’s guide to preparing and responding (3rd edition).
 T

-he 4th edition will be underway in spring 2015 with revised format and contents to be available in January 2016 with a modified title
+he 4th edition is underway in spring 2015 with revised format and contents to be available in summer 2015 with a modified title (Disaster mental health counseling:

 Current research interests include theoretical integration and teaching as we enter the Post-Theoretical era, responding to crises, treating trauma, veterans' issues, and using emotional regulation and somatic techniques in treatment.

 Since 2004 I have provided more than 75 presentations at state and national conferences, with several invited keynote addresses (See my Vitae/Publications tab on this site).
 If interested, go to the following link for a release about a recent presentation at Brookdale Community College: